• Skip to primary navigation

 Storage & Reheating

 • Freezer: Freeze in a freezer-safe bag for up to 3 months.
-Thaw overnight in the fridge before reheating.
+Thaw completely in the refrigerator overnight.

 FAQ